 - New Approach, a winner of the English Derby over 12f (2400m) is a C:T on that SNP

-Using this one SNP, the hetrozygous version of this (C:T) gives us four totally different horses in terms of best race distance.
+Using this one SNP, the hetrozygous version of this (C:T) gives us three totally different horses in terms of best race distance.
 This tells us that this particular SNP alone doesn’t do the best possible job in describing the best race distance of a racehorse.